foolhardysoftworks/pusher-gae-ndb/README.rst

 Pusher Appengine NDB Module
 ===========================

+**THIS REPO IS DEPRECIATED AS THE OFFICIAL PUSHER LIBRARIES NOW SUPPORT NDB ASYNC**

 Triggers pusher events on multiple channels in appengine.
 Uses the NDB asycronous API, i.e. the urlfetch is run in a tasklet.